 He has participated in numerous international, national, and regional conferences by organizing, chairing, organizing sessions, and presenting papers.
 He has also been the keynote speaker at several international conferences.
 Dr. Mallorquí-Ruscalleda has presented his research U.S. and ten countries (UK, Spain, Italy, France, Canada, Costa Rica, Ireland, Poland, México, and Brazil).
 He is the founder and editor-in-chief of Studia Iberica et Americana: Journal of Iberian and Latin American Literary and Cultural Studies, hosted at IUPUI and co-edited alongside other world-class institutions.
 He is a member of two of the most prestigious research centers for Iberian studies worldwide: The Center for Catalan Studies of the University of California-Santa Barbara and the ISIC/IVITRA of the University of Alicante, as well as other affiliations

-Currently, Dr. Mallorquí-Ruscalleda is also one of the board directors of the Midwest Association of Translators and Interpreters (MATI), which is a chapter of the American Translators Association (ATA), the only professional organization in the field of translation and interpreting studies in the U.S. He has also been a member of the jury for the “International Prize Francesco Saverio Nitti per il Mediterraneo” (Italy).
+Dr. Mallorquí-Ruscalleda ended his tenure as a board director of the Midwest Association of Translators and Interpreters (MATI) in October of 2021.
+MATI is a chapter of the American Translators Association (ATA), the only professional organization in the field of translation and interpreting studies in the U.S. He has also been a member of the jury for the “International Prize Francesco Saverio Nitti per il Mediterraneo” (Italy).

 Dr. Mallorquí-Ruscalleda also serves on the Indiana Supreme Court’s Language Access Advisory Committee, appointed by Justice Loretta H. Rush, Chief Justice of the Indiana Supreme Court.
 In his role as co-director of publications of the Center for Medieval Studies of the University of São Paulo, he is co-editor of the prestigious journal International Studies on Law and Education, along with Justice Dr. Paulo Ferreira da Cunha, Juiz Conselheiro (Criminal Section) of the Supreme Court of Portugal, co-published by the School of Law of the University of Porto (Portugal) and the Center of Medieval Studies of the University of São Paulo, and initially also by the Harvard Law School Association of Brazil.